modulexcite/Shuttle.Esb.SqlServer/README.md

-shuttle-esb-sqlserver
+Shuttle.Esb.SqlServer
 =====================

-Microsoft SQL Server implementation for use with shuttle-esb.
+Microsoft SQL Server implementation for use with Shuttl.Esb.